The St James and Emmanuel Academy Trust has responsibility for four local schools. See the Trust website: www.stjeat.co.uk

 The Members are the minister of St James and Emmanuel Church, the minister of St Wilfrid's CE Church, the minister of St Elisabeth's CE Church, a Manchester Diocesan Board of Education representative and another representative from the Parochial Church Council (PCC) of St James and Emmanuel Church.
 The St James and Emmanuel PCC is well represented, as it was the founding body of the first school to open within the Trust.

-The Members delegate a number of key strategic responsibilities to the Directors and the Members meet annually to hold the Directors to account.
+The Members appoint the Directors/Trustees and delegate a number of key strategic responsibilities to them.
+Our Members meet annually to hold the Directors to account.

 Local Governing Bodies (known as Governors)